xasos/UIUC-API/README.md

 ## The Daily Illini

 ## Transportation
-The Champaign-Urbana Mass Transit District offers an [API](https://developer.cumtd.com/) for transporation information in Champaign-Urbana.
-There are several API wrappers and Open-source apps written with the CUMTD API on [GitHub](https://github.com/search?utf8=%E2%9C%93&q=cumtd) as well as in their [App Garage](http://www.cumtd.com/maps-and-schedules/app-garage).
+The Champaign-Urbana Mass Transit District offers an [API](https://developer.cumtd.com/) for transporation information in the Champaign-Urbana metropolitan area.
+There are several API wrappers and Open-source applications written with the CUMTD API on [GitHub](https://github.com/search?utf8=%E2%9C%93&q=cumtd) as well as in their [App Garage](http://www.cumtd.com/maps-and-schedules/app-garage).

 ## Run Locally
 ```sh